-- 2.1 This policy applies to all relevant persons employees, including temporary and contract workers, partner organisations, students, and visitors. - 2.2 This policy is overseen by the Health & Safety Office who will review the policy at least annually, in response to legislative or procedural change, or following any significant fire event or near miss affecting the University campus.
+- 2.1 This policy applies to all relevant persons on or in the vicinity of University premises employees, including temporary and contract workers, partner organisations, students, visitors and the public. - 2.2 This policy is overseen by the Health & Safety Office who will review the policy at least annually, in response to legislative or procedural change, or following any significant fire event or near miss affecting the University campus.

-3. Aims
+3. Aims & Objectives

-The aims of the policy are to:
+The aims and objectives of the policy are to:

-- Define fire safety duty holders and responsibilities of staff - Achieve compliance with the Regulatory Reform (Fire Safety) Order 2005 and related legislation (see 4.2 below) - Adequately control risk of fires and explosions by applying the principles of prevention, ensure the University's buildings and equipment are maintained in a safe condition, and that activities and events are managed safely - Ensure building projects and refurbishments are planned and managed in a way that ensures conformity with fire safety legislation - Ensure an effective response to fire emergencies on the University campus with proportionate resources to manage the emergency, including:
+- Define fire safety duty holders and responsibilities of University staff - Achieve and maintain compliance with the Regulatory Reform (Fire Safety) Order 2005 and related legislation (see 4.2 below)

-- identifying the cause of fire alarm activations - first response firefighting - evacuation supervision and facilitating the evacuation of anyone who needs assistance to leave a building - liaison with the Fire and Rescue Service and other emergency services - Reduce the number of unwanted fire alarms generated in University premises by: - Optimising fire detection and alarm systems - Maintaining automatic fire detection and alarm systems in effective working order - Training and information for staff and students to reduce activities and behaviour that lead to unwanted fire alarms - Using appropriate disciplinary procedures for dealing with those who interfere with fire detection and alarm systems or behave in a manner that causes unnecessary fire alarms - Adopt a clear and consistent approach to fire safety within the University and to communication on fire safety matters - Promote a proactive and effective fire safety culture as part of the fire risk management system
+- Adequately control and mitigate the risk of fires and explosions, seeking to ensure the University's buildings and equipment are maintained in a safe condition, and that activities and events are managed safely - Seek to ensure building projects and refurbishments are planned and managed in a way that ensures conformity with fire safety and building safety legislation - Seek to ensure an effective response to fire emergencies on the University campus with proportionate resources to manage the emergency, including: - identifying the cause of fire alarm activations - first response firefighting by trained staff - evacuation supervision and facilitating the evacuation of anyone who needs assistance to leave a building in an emergency - liaison with the Fire and Rescue Service and other emergency services - Reduce the number of unwanted fire alarms generated in University premises by: - Optimising fire detection and alarm systems - Maintaining automatic fire detection and alarm systems in effective working order - Training and information for staff and students to reduce activities and behaviours that lead to unwanted fire alarms - Using appropriate disciplinary procedures for dealing with those who interfere with fire detection and alarm systems or behave in a manner that causes unwanted fire alarms - Adopt a clear and consistent approach to fire safety and communication about fire safety matters within the University - Promote a proactive and effective fire safety culture as part of the fire risk management system